SDenn12/eng122_python_tdd/README.md

 ### What is it?

  Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.
-It is an iterative approach that combines programming, the creation of unit tests, and refactoring.
+It is an iterative approach (AGILE) that combines programming, the creation of unit tests, and refactoring.

-- Tiny mistakes have big impacts (AGILE)
+Tiny mistakes have big impacts so using a TDD approach can help prevent these errors at the source.

 TDD allows us to express intent in the form of a test
 1) Create the tests